Catalogue PDF Version

 DATA 101 Introduction to Data Analytics Introduction to Data Analytics introduces students to answering questions with large datasets.
 We explore data types, obtaining data, integration, management, visualization, and examples of data modeling.
 We will also explore questions of data privacy, the ethics of collecting, storing and manipulating data, and the specter of bias.
 Students will also begin to acquire fluency in the R statistical computing language and will fine tune professional skills including effective communication, presentation, and storytelling with data.
 Students will develop a working knowledge of data analytics through hands-on projects and case studies in a variety of domains.
 Class sessions will be a combination of lecture, demonstration, independent coding work, and group collaboration.
 This introductory course is open to all students interested in the applications of data analytics and is the first course in the Data Analytics minor.
 The course partially satisfies the quantitative reasoning goal.
 (Staff, offered each semester)

 DATA 127 Mathematical Foundations of Data Analytics DATA 127 covers the key mathematical tools for data analytics and other quantitative fields.
 Topics covered include limits, derivatives, definite integrals, optimization, matrix algebra, and vector spaces.
 A special emphasis is placed on practical applications in the interpretation of large data sets.
 Students will explore the uses of these mathematical tools through computer coding.
 Prerequisites: (1) MATHd 100 or MATH 130 with a grade of C- or higher or a score 20 or higher on the Math Placement Test.
 DATA 127 substantially fulfills the Goal 3 (Quantitative Reasoning).
-(Staff, offered each fall)
+(Staff, offered each fall) [Prerequisite: MATH 100 with a grade of C- or better, or a score of 20 or higher on the Math placement test.]

 DATA 251 Exploratory Data Analysis and Visualization Data matter!
 But how do we build datasets?
 How do the data from experiments and observational research differ?
 How are data from different studies aggregated to perform meta-analysis?
 What choices do we make to group, merge, collapse, link, and represent abstract concepts with data?
 How do we cope with missing data?
 What information do we gain or lose by making these choices?
 How do we answer questions once we've constructed and cleaned our data?
 How do these choices alter the stories we tell with the data that we've collected?
 This course will explore these questions with real-world applications from a variety of disciplines.
 Our focus will be on the ethics and consequences of the choices we make when working with real-world data sets.
-Prerequisites: DATA 101 with a grade of C- or higher; DATA 127 or MATH 131 with a grade of C- or higher, or permission of the instructor.
-(Staff, offered each fall)
+(Staff, offered each fall) [Prerequisite: DATA 101, and DATA 127 or MATH 131 with grades of C- or better.]